tjvr/kurt/README.md

 * Filled out the `_fields` list for most of the objects in `user_objects` from the Squeak source (not the unused ones), so there should now be no "undefined" fields.
 * `Color` is now parsed correctly
 * Added `ScratchProjectFile.sprites` shortcut as an alias for `project.stage.sprites`

-## Dependencies

-You'll need the awesome [Construct](http://construct.wikispaces.com/) library — used for defining the format.
-Make sure you get the latest version, which currently appears to be available [here](http://pypi.python.org/pypi/construct).

 ## Usage